Dr Aristea Fotopoulou

 - Digital and networked by default?
 Feminist politics media lived at Queer, Feminist and Social Media Praxis, University of Sussex, 17 May 2013.

 - Publics then, now and beyond workshop, The Open University, 4 – 5 June 2013.

 - Digital Citizenship, Narrative Exchange and the Changing Terms of Civic Culture (Storycircle Project) at Citizen Media: New Mediations of Civic Engagement, 13-14 |June, University of Manchester

 - Telling the story of the stories: imaginaries and materializations of digital engagement, at ICA 2013 London (International Communication Association), 20 June 2013, Panel The Materiality of Voice: International Perspectives on Digital Storytelling Practice.

 - Feminist spaces and digital methodologies: Mapping the issue of reproductive technologies as a social controversy, at the FWSA 2013 conference ‘The Lady Doth Protest: Mapping Feminist Movements, Moments and Mobilisations’, 21 – 23 June 2013 (Feminist and Women’s Studies Association, UK & Ireland).

-Web crawling, network narratives and performing political identities at the ‘Internet Research 12.0 – Performance and Participation’, Association of Internet Researchers (Aoir), Seattle 2011.
-Panel: Political subjects and political fields: Or how technology happens twice, with Caroline Bassett and Kate O’Riordan.
+- Web crawling, network narratives and performing political identities at the ‘Internet Research 12.0 – Performance and Participation’, Association of Internet Researchers (Aoir), Seattle 2011.
+Panel: Political subjects and political fields: Or how technology happens twice.

-The truth in Computing?: Issue Crawler and Cultural Research – A Workshop by Digital Humanities, Digital Methods, Research Centre for Digital Material Culture (2011 University of Sussex).
+- The truth in Computing?: Issue Crawler and Cultural Research – A Workshop organised by Digital Humanities, Digital Methods, Research Centre for Digital Material Culture, Digital Theme (2011 University of Sussex).